jerrymhuang/jerrymhuang/README.md

 **⚡On the academic job market for Fall 2025!⚡**

-📫 If you are interested in collaboration or hiring me as a postdoc or tenure-track faculty member, please contact me by [mail](aca.jerryh@gmail.com).
+📫 If you are interested in collaboration or hiring me as a postdoc or a tenure-track faculty member, please contact me by [mail](aca.jerryh@gmail.com).

 <!--